Summary - YES, USE SSL!!!

 SSL provides encryption of web page requests over the wire using https:// instead of http:// for the beginning of the url.
 To use SSL, you must install an SSL Certificate from a Certificate authority on the web server and enable it on your site.
 Most hosting companies can help you with this.

 Once you have an SSL Certificate installed on your site, follow these instructions for setting up mojoPortal to use it properly.

 Why Do I Need SSL?

-SSL is used to secure content sent over the wire on the internet by encrypting the packets so that it is not possible to get the contents by packet sniffing.
-You may think there is little risk that someone is sniffing packets but these days it is very easy to sniff packets using tools like Firesheep.
-Even though ip packets are addressed to specific ip addresses, network cards configured in promiscuous mode can capture packets that were not addressed to them easily.
-It is particularly risky on public wi fi networks in airports, coffee shops and elsewhere, you should assume there are people on the network actively trying to capture your packets.
+SSL is used to secure content sent over the internet by encrypting the packets so that it is not possible to get the contents by packet sniffing.
+You may think there is little risk that someone is sniffing packets but these days it is very easy to sniff packets using one of hundreds of tools available freely on the web.
+Even though IP Packets are addressed to specific IP Addresses, network cards configured in promiscuous mode can capture packets that were not addressed to them easily.
+It is particularly risky on public Wi-Fi networks in airports, coffee shops and elsewhere, you should assume there are people on the network actively trying to capture your packets.